 - Location Top of the oven cavity.

 - 21 VAC

-- Approximately 120 Ω .
+- Approximately 120 $\Omega$

 - Part of the Stirrer Assembly.

 - The stirrer motor circuit is a series circuit with the Magnetron Fan Motor.
-120 VAC is supplied to the magnetron fan, the magnetron fan drops 99 VAC, leaving 21 VAC to operate the Stirrer Motor.
+120 VAC is supplied to the Magnetron Fan Motor.
+The Magnetron Fan Motor drops 99 VAC, leaving 21 VAC to operate the Stirrer Motor.

 Check to see if Magnetron Fan Motor is running.
-If yes, the problem is with the Stirrer Motor or wiring (See Wiring Diagram.) to motor.
+If yes, the problem is with the Stirrer Motor or wiring to motor.

-If Magnetron Fan Motor is not running, see Magnetron Fan Motor troubleshooting.
+If Magnetron Fan Motor is not running, the magnetron fan motor relay on the Relay Board is not closing.
+(See Relay Board, troubleshooting section.)

-Disassembly (See Stirrer Motor Removal.)